 Following are a few photos and a 360 degree video taken at the site of the abandoned fire lookout on top of the north ridge of Mount Kidd.

-At the junction of the Kovach Trail with wet trail to the Mount Kidd Lookout, I take a few minutes to relax in the sun while I collect a few stones to build another trailhead cairn on the opposite side.
-It will make the trailhead more obvious and those who follow may choose to add a stone or two.
+Back at the junction of the Kovach Trail, a few minutes are taken to relax in the sun while collecting a few stones to build another trail-head cairn on the opposite side.
+This will make the trail-head more obvious and those who follow may choose to add a stone or two.

-The exit from the forest onto the paved portion of Terrace Trail offers outstanding mountain views looming above the Delta Lodge.
+The exit from the forest onto the paved portion of Terrace Trail offers outstanding mountain views looming above the Kananaskis Mountain Lodge.